Stocks drift as worries about the US government's soaring debt continue to weigh

 Besides making it more expensive for the U.S. government to borrow to pay its bills, higher Treasury yields can also filter into the rest of the economy and make it tougher for U.S. households and businesses to get their own loans.
 Higher yields also discourage investors from paying high prices for stocks and other investments.

-The yield on the 10-year Treasury climbed as high as 4.63% before the U.S. stock market opened for trading, before receding back to 4.59%.
-It was at 4.58% late Wednesday and just 4.01% early last month.
+The yield on the 10-year Treasury climbed as high as 4.63% before the U.S. stock market opened for trading, before receding to 4.59%.
+It stood at 4.58% late Wednesday and was as low as 4.01% early last month.
+The two-year yield, which more closely tracks expectations for action by the Federal Reserve, slipped to 4.00% from 4.02% late Wednesday.

 The House's multitrillion-dollar spending bill, which aims to extend some $4.5 trillion in tax breaks from President Donald Trump's first term while adding others, is expected to undergo some changes when it gets to the Senate for a vote.